Crystallographic ordering of Al and Sn in {\alpha}-Ti

 Many \textalpha{}+\textbeta{} titanium alloys use Al and Sn to stabilise and strengthen the hcp \textalpha{} phase, producing materials that have excellent property combinations for aerospace and industrial applications.
 Sn in particular is included for retention of strength at elevated temperatures.
 However, these solutes are known to undergo crystallographic ordering after exposure to temperatures experienced during processing, forming the \textalpha{}$_2$ Ti$_3$(Al,Sn) phase \cite{Murray1990}.
-For instance, Ti--834 (Ti--5.8Al--4Sn--3.5Zr--0.7Nb--0.5Mo--0.35Si--0.06C) has been shown to produce a fine dispersion of \textalpha{}$_2$ precipitates after \SI{24}{\hour} at \SI{700}{\celsius} \cite{LandW}.
+For instance, Ti--834 (Ti--5.8Al--4Sn--3.5Zr--0.7Nb--0.5Mo--0.35Si--0.06C) produces a fine dispersion of \textalpha{}$_2$ precipitates after \SI{24}{\hour} at \SI{700}{\celsius} \cite{LandW}.
 This ordered phase promotes slip localisation that increases the risk of dwell fatigue crack nucleation in critical rotating parts of jet engines.
 Under stress corrosion cracking conditions, crystallographic ordering may arise around the crack front as a result of corrosion reactions \cite{Shi2021}.
-In both instances, deeper understanding of the relative propensity of these solutes to undergo ordering could aid alloy and processing design to mitigate potential failure mechanisms.
+Improved understanding of propensity to ordering for these solutes could aid alloy and processing design to mitigate potential failure mechanisms.

-In this study, binary Ti--Al and Ti--Sn alloys were investigated to evaluate the relative propensity for crystallographic ordering of these widely used solutes during isothermal exposure at \SI{550}{\celsius}.
-Using SEM, TEM and small angle X-ray scattering (SAXS), the \textalpha{} and (where present) \textalpha{}$_2$ microstructures were characterised.
-These data allowed analysis of different strengthening contributions in each alloy, providing an assessment of property trade-offs in the two alloying systems.
+Here, binary Ti--Al and Ti--Sn alloys were investigated to compare their tendency for crystallographic ordering during ageing at \SI{550}{\celsius}.
+The \textalpha{} and \textalpha{}$_2$ microstructures were characterised with SEM, TEM and small angle X-ray scattering (SAXS) alongside tensile testing to reconsider the property trade-offs in each system.